andreasbovens/opera-shortkeys/README.md

-chrome-shortkeys
+opera-shortkeys
 ================

-A Chrome extension for custom keyboard shortcuts
+An Opera "port" of Mike Crittenden's Chrome extension for custom keyboard shortcuts.